 The CSO’s second estimate of agricultural operating surplus in 2019 shows an annual increase of €195.9m (+6.9%), up from €2,849.2m in 2018 to €3,045.2m.
 While some sectors of agriculture performed well, others experienced a difficult year.
 The value of cattle production fell by €104.4m (-4.6%) while pig producers experienced a very good year, with the value of their output up by €84.4m (+18.4%).

 A return to more typical weather in 2019 resulted in a 13.7% fall in the volume of feeding stuffs consumed by Irish farmers.
 Overall, intermediate consumption costs fell by €218.5m (-3.6%) in 2019.
 See Table 1.

-An analysis of the results for 2018 compared to 2017 identified the following main changes:
+A year-on-year analysis of the 2019 results identified the following main changes:

 Central Statistics Office